 Drawing closer to God: exploring art in worship and theology

-This is a new course for all who are interested in exploring mainly contemporary art from a variety of sources including the prestigious Methodist Modern Art Collection.
+This online course is for all who are interested in exploring mainly contemporary art from a variety of sources including the prestigious Methodist Modern Art Collection.
 The course writer is Sarah Middleton, a freelance arts educator, Methodist Local Preacher and co-author of the ecumenically-produced ‘Creative Spirit’ DVD resource.

 This course is for you if you are: